vulekamali/data-checks/docs/uploading-data.md

 Data owners adding new datasets to be checked
 ---------------------------------------------
 1. Log in or [sign up](https://github.com/join?source=header-home) for [github.com](https://github.com/)
-2. Make sure you data is available on a publicly accessible url in "raw" format, such as s3 or a github gist.
+2. Make sure your data is available on a publicly accessible url in "raw" format, such as s3 or a github [gist](https://gist.github.com/).
 3. Go to https://github.com/vulekamali/data-checks
 4. Click on "Create new file"